 Flowers, branches or leaves that were detached (regardless of the cause) on Shavuos are Muktzeh.
-The same is true even if there is just a doubt whether it became detached on Shavuos.
-It goes without saying that they are Muktzeh when still attached to the ground.
+The same applies even if there is just a doubt as to whether it became detached on Shavuos.
+It goes without saying that anything still attached to the ground is Muktzeh.

 One may smell flowers and plants on Shavuos - even if still attached to the ground (and hence Muktzeh).
-One should remember to make the appropriate Brocho.
+One should remember to recite the appropriate Brocho.
 However, one may not smell attached fruits.